Farndon, Cheshire: Community

-The local community has hosted a soapbox derby charity event for the last four years.
+The local community has hosted a soapbox derby charity event for the last four years, starting the idea during COVID-19 lockdown.
 The event so far has raised £167,500 for the Hospice of the Good Shepherd, a charity located in Chester which cares for people, and other local organisations such as the Farndon Memorial Hall, Holt community gardeners and local primary schools.
 Competitors enter handmade karts and outfits and race down the village hill in front of spectators.

 Heritage

 In 2022, a ten-day archaeological dig took place on the Barnston Estate in Farndon.
-Barnston Estate is one of Cheshire's oldest family estates, owning land around Farndon, Churton and Hapsford.
+The Barnston Estate is one of Cheshire's oldest family estates, owning land around Farndon, Churton and Hapsford.
 The family's history dates back to the time of the Norman Conquest of 1066.
+Dozens of local volunteers were involved in the dig, ultimately digging up six trenches and using aerial photography and geophysical surveys to observe the findings.

-Local volunteers were involved in the dig, whose primary findings included evidence of a bloomery furnace suggesting the site was used to 'process iron ore into workable iron'.
+The primary findings included evidence of a bloomery furnace suggesting the site was used to 'process iron ore into workable iron'.
 Other findings included Roman coins, ceramic spindle whorls, tile fragments, iron nails, and a worked flint.
+The site was thought to have been a Roman military fort linked to the tile and pottery works in the nearby medieval village, Holt.